pepap/sRNAseq--trim-collapse-map-count/README.md

 ```

 ## <ins>Mature miRNA counting<ins>
-The final counting is performed by a home-mmade R-script :
+The final counting is performed by a home-made R-script :
 ```
 R --no-save < 03.counts.mirAnnot.mm10.R
 ```